googlefonts/gftools/docs/gftools-builder/README.md

 to build them, and under the hood, it adds a *recipe* to the configuration.

+Hence, to fully customize the build process, your configuration file can provide its own recipe.
+This can be done in two ways: (1) If you add a `recipe` map to your config file *without* specifying a `recipeProvider`, then your provided recipe is what gets built.
+(2) If you add a `recipe` map *and* specify a `recipeProvider`, the recipe provider generates a recipe first, and your recipe is then overlaid on top of it, allowing you to customize certain targets or add additional ones.

 To see the recipe that it generates internally, you can use the `--generate` flag, like so: `gftools builder --generate sources/config.yaml`;
 this will emit a new configuration file, with the recipe attached: